rezende/nothanks/README.md

-No Thanks Implementation using Boardgame.IO
+No Thanks Implementation using Boardgame.io

-## TODO

- - Set up real multiplayer:
-  - Set up server
-  - Set up clients
-  - Set up lobby
-  - Set up authentication
-  - Save game state on database

-- Improve UI (do you even CSS bro?)

 ## Available Scripts